fantast1k/dotfiles/CLI Install/README.md

 ## Use of gem_packages.sh
 This script updates and installs interested gems.
 Careful note: since OS X El Capitan gems gonna be installed to /usr/local/bin, so all installed gems be removed and their new versions installed to /usr/local/bin.
 New gems also be installed the same path

+## Use of skype.sh
+That script simply installs Skype mostly the same way as Google Chrome